-An ally against childhood pneumoniaJune 18th, 2013 in Diseases, Conditions, Syndromes /
+An ally against childhood pneumoniaJune 18, 2013 by Pam Auchmutey in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Since 2000, children born in the United States benefit from the research of Keith Klugman, who helped develop the pneumonia vaccine that is now part of their immunization regimen.
 As a result, invasive pneumococcal disease among young American children has decreased by nearly 80%.